zerootoad/discord-rpc-lsp/README.md

 - **Unix-based systems (Linux, macOS):** `~/.discord-rpc-lsp/`
 - **Windows:** `%APPDATA%\Roaming\.discord-rpc-lsp\`

+*Make sure to make reference to the discord rich presence documentation for the fields.* [discord rpc docs](https://discord.com/developers/docs/rich-presence/using-with-the-game-sdk#understanding-rich-presence-data)

 By default, if the config.toml file does not exist, it will be created with the following default values:
 ```toml
 [discord]